chrisnoonan98675/site/xl-testview/concept/events.markdown

 ### Required properties

-All events have the following required properties:
+All events should have the following required properties:

 {:.table .table-striped}
 | Key | Value type | Mandatory | Description |